Learning general conditional independence structures via the neighbourhood lattice: Projection and regression interpretation

+The proof of Theorem~\ref{thm:reg:lattice} can be found in Appendix~\ref{sec:proj:proofs}.
 Combined with \eqref{eq:lattice:alt}, Theorem~\ref{thm:reg:lattice} explains the name \emph{regression lattice}.
 In the remainder of this section, we explore the properties of this lattice and its connection to the previously defined neighbourhood lattice.

-\begin{rem} By definition, the regression lattice $\Tc_j(S)$ depends only on the random vector $X$, and is not defined relative to any underlying graphoid.
-Contrast this with the definition of the neighbourhood lattice, which explicitly requires an underlying compositional graphoid $\graphoid$, which may or may be generated by the distribution of some random vector $X$.
-In particular, we stress that $\Tc_j(S)$ is \emph{not} the same as $\nhbdlat_{j}(S;\prob)$.
-See also the discussion after Lemma~\ref{lem:lattice:compare} below. \end{rem}
+\begin{remark} By definition, the regression lattice $\Tc_j(S)$ depends only on the random vector $X$, and is not defined relative to any underlying graphoid.
+Contrast this with the definition of the neighbourhood lattice, which explicitly requires an underlying compositional graphoid $\graphoid$ that may not be generated by the distribution of some random vector $X$.
+In particular, we stress that $\Tc_j(S)$ is \emph{not} the same as $\nhbdlat_{j}(S;\prob)$, where $\prob$ is the distribution of $X$.
+See also the discussion after Lemma~\ref{lem:lattice:compare} below. \end{remark}